 I learned to give massage in Nepal at the Healing Hands Centre.
-I always felt drawn to explore the art of 'thai' massage as it seemed like such a wonderful healing modality, and gave me an opportunity to connect with people in a way that seemed more profound.
+I always felt drawn to explore the art of ancient Thai massage as it seemed like such a wonderful healing modality, and gave me an opportunity to connect with people in a way that seemed more profound.
 In the modern world, so many of us suffer through lack of moving enough, or moving in a way that is detrimental, and massage gives me the tools to realign the body and people what the experience of their physical self could be like.

 In my sessions, the receiver lies on the floor while I stretch and release the limbs, activate pressure points and massage my way from the feet to the head.
 It feels like a wave washing over the body and people emerge from my treatments feeling completely new.